Weihnachten in Estland

 Table of content

-Considering that Estonians sometimes refer to their country as the “most atheistic country in the world,” Christmas is surprisingly present in Estonia.
+Considering that Estonians sometimes refer to their country as the “most atheistic country in the world”, Christmas is surprisingly present in Estonia.
 The city centers are festively decorated, no store or café is without opulent Christmas decorations.
-When there is snow at Christmas, Estonian cities like Tallinn, Tartu and Pärnu turn into a real winter wonderland.
-The chances of a white Christmas are still good, even if they are no longer a matter of course; climate change sends its greetings even at almost 60° north.
+When there is snow at Christmas, Estonian cities such as Tallinn, Tartu and Pärnu are transformed into a real winter wonderland.
+The chances of a white Christmas are still good, even if they can no longer be taken for granted, as climate change sends its regards even at almost 60° north.

 Christmas in Estonia

-Estonia presents itself as a winter wonderland in many places during the cold season (Picture by Thorsten Altheide)
+Estonia presents itself as a winter wonderland in many places during the cold season (Picture: Thorsten Altheide)

-Did the first Christmas tree stand in Tallinn?
+Was the first Christmas tree put up in Tallinn?

 Even if the church does not play a major role in Estonia today, and the Soviet occupation period has done its part to cause Christian traditions to be forgotten, the roots of Christmas in Estonia run deep.
 Tallinn claims one of the oldest documented Christmas trees in the world: as early as 1441, it was erected in Town Hall Square, where it now gleams again against the backdrop of Gothic facades.
 Whether it was really Tallinn where the first decorated public Christmas tree was erected or not, it is certain that the Lutheran Baltic States had their share in the fact that we put up Christmas trees today!